xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 NOTE: values in val are specified as x,y,n,..
-NOTE: series API supports types: sample, entry (debug mode only)
+NOTE: series API supports types: sample, entry (debug mode only).
+Data for the current day are only available in debug mode
 NOTE: cmd API to be deprecated, do not use

 **List HTTP pages:**